Read an overview of our Public Art Program here.

 Click here for an article about Kainz and her work.

-Installed in 2019, Continuity is the Arts Council’s first installation of abstract art.
-The carved California Black Granite, organic shape, and viewing portal work in perfect unison with the surrounding architecture and landscape.
-It also marks a great resting point along the future town-wide connector trail.
-See more of Winslow’s work at his website.
+Installed in 2019, Continuity is the Arts Council’s first abstract installation.
+The carved California Black Granite, organic shape, and viewing portal work in unison with the surrounding architecture and landscape.
+Robert Winslow is a versatile contemporary artist whose career is defined by a diversity of mediums that continue to push boundaries and leave a lasting impact.